 Design, Technology and Engineering covers a vast array of hands on learning programs from woodwork and metal work through to photography and film making.

 Students are encouraged to explore the steam/s of Design, Technology and Engineering that suits their personal interest through specialisation.
 This allows for a more in depth study of the chosen Design and Technologies focus area, enabling students to extend themselves as learners and enrich their learning.
-Specialisation includes woodwork, metalwork, electronics, photography, film, computer aided design, jewellery making, fashion design, robotics
+Specialisation includes woodwork, metalwork, electronics, photography, film, computer aided design, jewellery making, fashion design and robotics.

 Study within Design, Technology and Engineering encourages critical and creative thinking, analysis, development of products, problem solving and communication.